 b. the accident or problem

-c. the direct and indirect causes
+c. the surface causes

 d. the proximal results